mmomtchev/vpn-noise-generator/iPerf3.md

 From this moment on, the client is free to start its data connections.

-## The stream connections
+### The stream connections

 The client can open one or multiple connections.
 Every connection must start with the cookie.
-The server cannot handle multiple concurrent clients.
+The server cannot handle multiple concurrent clients - new clients connecting while a test is running will get `ACCESS_DENIED` as their first server message.

 After the cookie is sent, the server will